Invariant measures for some dissipative systems from the Jacobi last multiplier: Preliminaries

-The relation \(\dot{q} = p/m\) implies that \(p\) is the linear momentum if one interprets \(q\) as a mechanical (linear) coordinate.
-Combining this with the equation of motion for \(p\) implies (\ref{dampedeqgeneral}) which represents the dynamics of a particle moving in a potential but under the influence of linear damping.
-We should briefly comment on the significance of the variable \(s\).
-If \(h\) is independent of \(s\), i.e., the Hamiltonian is of the standard type (\ref{Hstandard}), we not only have energy conservation and the preservation of the phase-space volume \(\eta \wedge d\eta = ds \times dq \times dp\), but we also find that \(s\) has to be the action, i.e., \(\int L dt\).
+The relation $\dot{q} = p/m$ implies that $p$ is the linear momentum if one interprets $q$ as a mechanical (linear) coordinate.
+Combining this with the equation of motion for $p$ implies (\ref{dampedeqgeneral}) which represents the dynamics of a particle moving in a potential but under the influence of linear (constant) damping.
+If $h$ is independent of $s$, i.e., the Hamiltonian is of the standard type (\ref{Hstandard}), we have conservation of $h$ and the preservation of the phase-space volume $\eta \wedge d\eta = ds \wedge dq \wedge dp$.